recovery-flow/initiative-tracker/docs/web/docs/ParticipantCreateDataAttributes.md

 ### NewParticipantCreateDataAttributes

-`func NewParticipantCreateDataAttributes(firstName string, secondName string, displayName string, position string, role string, ) *ParticipantCreateDataAttributes`
+`func NewParticipantCreateDataAttributes(userId string, firstName string, secondName string, displayName string, position string, role string, ) *ParticipantCreateDataAttributes`

 NewParticipantCreateDataAttributes instantiates a new ParticipantCreateDataAttributes object This constructor will assign default values to properties that have it defined,